hyperledger/besu-docs/docs/Concepts/Node-Keys.md

   the host and TCP port using the [`--p2p-host`](../Reference/CLI/CLI-Syntax.md#p2p-host) and [`--p2p-port`](../Reference/CLI/CLI-Syntax.md#p2p-port) options.
 The default host is `127.0.0.1` and the default port is `30303`.
-* If the TCP and UDP (discovery) ports differ, the UDP port is specified as query parameter "discport".
+* If the TCP listening and UDP discovery ports differ, the UDP port is specified as query parameter `discport`.

 !!! example